woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.1.6 - 2018-05-31 =
+= 4.1.7 - 2018-06-06 =
-* Fix - Radio buttons on checkout on some themes are not aligned properly.
+* Fix - Asynchronous payment methods such as SEPA, did not show order Stripe fees/net after payment succeed.
-* Fix - False negative on SSL warning notice in admin.
+* Fix - Missing semicolon on a CSS style value which causes display issues in some browsers.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).